Alexis-Bize/Alexis-Bize/README.md

 # 🧾 About Me

 Hey, I'm Alexis, better known as **Zeny** within the Halo community.
 I'm into reverse engineering, and over the years I've built various internal, and now public, tools tied to the Halo and Xbox communities.
-Always down to break things and move fast, I enjoy staying versatile across architecture and design.
+Always down to break things and move fast, I care about designing systems that scale cleanly: decoupled architectures, sane abstractions, and interfaces that don't fight the people using them.

 From time to time I'll share write-ups on my blog (soon): [alexis-bize.io](https://alexis-bize.io).